jp-um/university_of_malta_LaTeX_dissertation_template/README.md

 Note that this will leave the generated `pdf` file, as is desirable most of the cases.

+### I am a foe of the environment, and don't want to double side print -- how do I fix this?

+Well, first of all, **you moron**.
+Secondly, by default the template uses two-sided printing settings (margins, recto openings for chapters, table of contents,  etc.).
+If you want to change that, simply pass `oneside` as an option to the document class (as opposed to `twoside`).
+I suggest you use double-sided layout and printing when you print the examiner's copy (we hate carrying thick manuscripts around) and single sided when you've handed in your corrections, and given out your final copies (to the library, to your supervisors, etc.).

 ### Why are there so many blank pages?

 First, blank pages are only generated with the `twopage` option.
 This is because typesetters don't start new chapters (and abstracts/acknowledgements/etc.) on the *verso* side (left in the western-world) when using both sides of the paper.
 Chapters start on the *recto* side (right), so an empty page is inserted if the chapter start falls on the *verso* side (left).
 The `onepage` option clearly has no empty pages (or has blank pages at the back of each paper, so every *verso* page is empty).
 Note that the page margins are different for the *recto* and *verso* sides in the `twopage` option, this is because of the spline (which is on the right for *verso* and left for *recto*).
 I hope this is clear, I am an amateur typesetter.